 - Request a project modification or extension

-- Forward your project Consortium Agreement to the funders
+- Forward your project Consortium Agreement to the funding organisations in the project

 - Associate scientific publications in Open Access to your project description at www.chistera.eu

 - Propose a news to be relayed by CHIST-ERA

 - Submit your Exploitation Report

 The funding of all partners in the project should start at the same point in time with at most a few weeks of difference to ensure that the collaborative research can be conducted as planned.
 Please coordinate with your partners and funding organisations to agree on a common start date.

 Call 2020: By default, the start date is October 2021 and should not be later than March 2022.